One repo. One runner. Zero infrastructure.

 - 02

-Outputs land in .outputs/
+Outputs land in output/.chains/

 When a skill finishes, its output is saved to

-.outputs/{skill}.md.
+output/.chains/{skill}.md.
 Always one file per skill - easy to inspect, easy to consume. - 03

 Downstream steps consume